 Now, melted cheese goes with just about anything savory.
 And earthy black-eyed peas, smoky collard greens and spicy Mexican chorizo are good friends, too.
 But for some reason I worried that combining these three with melted cheese would be a bit much.
 I shouldn’t have—this dip lasted about a minute and even people who think they don’t like black-eyed peas couldn’t get enough.

 Of course, if you’re not a fan of black-eyed peas, chorizo or collards, you can make endless substitutions—though I have to say that it is fun combining Southern comfort with Tex-Mex, plus I guarantee that your guests will be very impressed with this twist on a classic.

 This queso compuesto might just be my new favorite way to begin a new year, especially if you’re gathering with friends and family and want something to keep them occupied while you work on the main meal.
 And sure, it may be a little decadent and go against those resolutions, but don’t worry—salads and soups will still be around on January 2.

 Happy New Year!
-May your 2012 be filled with lots of love and joy.
+May it be filled with lots of love and joy.

 New Year’s Day queso compuesto

 - 1 tablespoon vegetable oil